 My husband usually picked our boys up from the Catholic high school they attended on his way home from work.
 Depending on traffic, it could take anywhere between twenty and forty-five minutes—and he often arrived home drenched in stress sweat.
-“It’s SO AWFUL.
+“The car ride home was SO AWFUL.
 No matter what I say, he either just grunts or gives the shortest answer he can.
 He’s not rude—he just has nothing to say or just doesn’t want to talk to me,” my husband would say.
 “It’s the most stressful part of my day.”

 “Weird,” I would answer.
 “What do you talk about?”